VkumarStack/CS_118_Notes/CS 118 Chapter 1.md

 	- If the packet must be transmitted onto a link but the link is busy, then it waits in the queue, resulting in potential **queuing delays**
 	- If the buffer space is exceeded, then **packet loss** can occur since incoming packets must be dropped
 - The communication link that a router forwards to is determined via a **forwarding table**; the router examines the destination IP address of the sent packet and searches the forwarding table for an appropriate outbound link based on this destination
-	- There are various **routing protocols** that set these forwarding tables
+	- There are various **routing protocols** that set these forwarding tables based on the network topology
 ### Circuit Switching
 - An alternative to packet switching is **circuit switching**, *reserves* resources needed along a path to provide for communication between end systems
 	- Packet-switching, on the other hand, is *on-demand*